 Comforting and cozy treats, delicious aromas of warming spices making their way through the house, the oven heating the kitchen . . .

-This Ginger Persimmon Bread is full of the quintessential flavors for this time of year.
+Ginger Persimmon Bread is full of the quintessential flavors of fall.
 It's like gingerbread with the sweet flavor of persimmon running through it.

 - brown sugar